 Let’s cut through it.
 You want a lawyer who is aggressive and will find a way to win your case.
 I have a unique vision of what it means to be a lawyer.
-We win through communication.
-Phenomenal trial results develop through Perfect Lines of communication.
-What this means is that a lawyer should be talking to his client, gathering information and being prepared at trial.
-When we talk, we win.
-We text our clients which gives us immediate access and a constant connection.
-Texting my clients has become a huge edge for victory.
+I win through communication.
+I win by telling your story in a legal argument.

 “You as a client know your case better than anyone else.
 You tell me how to win the case.”